Many agency leaders feel like they have too much work, there’s not enough time, and they’re under huge amounts of

 - Share constraints and boundaries.
 While giving your team decision-making powers is important, it’s also important to give them some guidelines; an agency owner I know likened it to handing an artist a sheet of blank paper and asking them to create art versus asking them to paint a cityscape.
 The latter still leaves the artist a lot of decision making power, but it also ensures you don’t end up with a portrait.

 - Choose the right person for the job.
 If a project requires attention to detail, don’t give it to the biggest thinker in the room; similarly, if the project requires big-picture planning, don’t give it to someone who’s always getting bogged down in the details.
 Ideally, you’ll assign it to someone who already has compatible skills and knowledge, even if you still have to invest some time in guiding them on the specific task or project.

 - Provide adequate support, and be available to answer questions.
 When agency owners have horror stories about projects they delegated that failed miserably, this is usually what went wrong.
 After assigning a project, build in regular check-ins to respond to questions and make sure things are on track for success.

 - Build motivation and commitment while helping your team through problems that arise.
 This means when they come to you with a problem, you should ask for their recommendations; you should also discuss how success will impact their future—what future opportunities it may provide, informal recognition, and potentially financial rewards as well, depending on the assignment.
 Then make sure you provide that recognition, as early as possible after the work.

 - Provide constructive feedback.
 Your team can’t read your mind—if the outcome wasn’t what you expected, they need to know what you want them to change now (or in the future).
-If you don’t like telling people negative things, you can use the sandwich method—give the negative feedback between two positive points—but be aware this can undermine your feedback.
+If you don’t like telling people negative things, you can use the sandwich method (give the negative feedback between two positive points) but this can undermine your feedback.